BlockScience/Predator-Prey-MSML/reports/obsidian/Stateful Metrics/Open Locations Stateful Metric.md

-Description: The list of open stateful metrics
+Description: The list of open sites with no agent

 Type: [[Locations Array Type]]